CC Clique: Ideology

-Considered to be the extreme right of the Kuomintang alongside the Blue Shirts Society, the CC Clique represented traditionalists, anti-Communists, Constitutionalism, Free Market Economy, and land reformers.
+Considered the leading right-wing faction of the Kuomintang alongside the Blue Shirts Society, the CC Clique represented traditionalists, anti-communists, constitutionalists, free-market liberals, and land reformers.
 They stood closest to Generalissimo Chiang Kai-shek, influencing appointments and promotions, and held the largest block of votes in the Central Executive Committee.
 Chen Lifu was considered the party head.
 Its members included many of the elite within the party, including such people as Chiang Kai-shek's wife Soong Mei-ling and H.H.
 Kung.
 They influenced intelligence, trade, banking, the military, education, and propaganda.

 Despite being an ultra-anti-communist faction within the Kuomintang, the CC Clique was the most radical proponent of land reform within the party.
 Under the leadership of Chen Guofu, the CC Clique played a key role in incorporating land reform laws into the constitution, which later evolved into Articles 142, 143, and 146 of the Constitution of the Republic of China.

 In 1948, CC member Hsiao Cheng proposed the Agricultural Land Reform Bill in the Legislative Yuan, advocating for farmland to be transferred to farmers.
 His proposal was one of the earliest legislative efforts in Taiwan's post-war land reform process.

 Name

 Chen Lifu denied the existence of the "CC Clique" in his memoir, stating he would not name his faction in English.
-Members of the group refer to themselves as the 'Gexin Clique.
+Members of the group refer to themselves as the 'Ko-hsin Clique.